 In fall 2010, the school launched an MA in Fashion Studies, a groundbreaking program in which students explore fashion as object, image, practice, theory, and concept using an interdisciplinary approach.
 Students develop a critical understanding of fashion’s complex global intersections with identities, histories, and cultures in the contemporary world.

-The newest program, the MA in Design Studies, was launched in fall 2012.
-Design Studies is a research-driven graduate program that builds on The New School’s legacy of civic engagement and brings together the academic strengths of Parsons and other divisions of The New School.
+Design Studies is a research-driven graduate minor that builds on The New School’s legacy of civic engagement and brings together the academic strengths of Parsons and other divisions of The New School.